LaShonda A. Hunt: Bankruptcy court

+Federal judicial service

 In December 2021, Hunt was recommended to the president by Senators Dick Durbin and Tammy Duckworth.
 On January 18, 2023, President Joe Biden announced his intent to nominate Hunt to serve as a United States district judge of the United States District Court for the Northern District of Illinois.
 On January 31, 2023, her nomination was sent to the Senate.
 President Biden nominated Hunt to the seat vacated by Judge Charles Ronald Norgle Sr., who assumed senior status on October 4, 2022.
-Her nomination is pending before the Senate Judiciary Committee.
 On February 15, 2023, a hearing on her nomination was held before the Senate Judiciary Committee.
+On April 20, 2023, her nomination was reported out of committee by a 14–7 vote.
+On May 3, 2023, the United States Senate invoked cloture on her nomination by a 54–42 vote.
+On May 4, 2023, her nomination was confirmed by a 56–41 vote.
+She received her judicial commission on May 26, 2023.
+She was sworn in on June 2, 2023.